roshanshakya2108/ForestFire-ML/README.md

-# Ridge Regression Flask App
+# Forest Fire ML Flask App

 This repository contains a Flask-based web application for predicting data points using a Ridge Regression model.
 The app loads a pre-trained Ridge Regression model and a Standard Scaler (both stored in `.pkl` files) to make predictions based on user input.